The-Taggart-Institute/blue-crab-shells/README.md

 ### Stage 3

 Now that we have both send and receive working, it's time to kick off some commands!
 We'll start with basic Powershell, since it's easy enough.
 We introduce `std::process` and all its fun tricks here.

+### Stage 4

+In this stage, we begin to build out our `C2Command` enum and handler.
+Shell commands are cool, but we'd like to not rely on them.
+By prepending our input with `!`, we indicate it is a proper C2 command.

+But most importantly, we do all this in `cmd` module, so now we know how to modularize our code.

+We haven't implemented either of our starter C2 commands, but we're about to.